hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### Key Concepts

-The Out-of-band protocol are used when an agent doesn't know if it has a connection with another agent.
+The Out-of-band protocol is used when an agent doesn't know if it has a connection with another agent.
 This could be because you are trying to establish a new connection with that agent, you have connections but don't know who the other party is, or if you want to have a connection-less interaction.
 Since there is no DIDComm connection to use for the messages of this protocol, the messages are plaintext and sent out-of-band, such as via a QR code, in an email message or any other available channel.
 Since the delivery of out-of-band messages will often be via QR codes, this RFC also covers the use of QR codes.

 Two well known use cases for using an out-of-band protocol are: